TeX

 y |

-[4.76 mb, ver 0.51 beta]
+[4.85 mb, ver 0.52 beta]

-This is a new program that I haven't tried yet.
-It supposedly works not only with
+This program supposedly works not only with

 Latex but also HTML and other languages.
 Some features include forward and inverse search;